ruslan-sedziukh/markdown-kit/packages/md-parser/src/parseContent/design.md

     - Questionable elements can be formatted to text while they are putted inside and no indexes are needed
 - Problem: How to handle questionable elements?
   - Maybe all that need to be done just to check if previous element is string and if it is concatenate those strings instead of putting

+Parsing link:
+- How to know that it should be end of content
+  - Maybe add some kind of additional property to `Temp`
+  -